 Step 1: Obtain A Bachelor's Degree

 The first step to starting your professional journey is to complete a university qualification in Education or Teaching.
-Depending on the grade level you wish to teach, you can consider a Bachelor’s degree in Primary/Secondary Teaching.
+Consider a bachelor's degree in Primary/Secondary Teaching, depending on the grade level you wish to teach.

 Completing a Bachelor of Education (Primary) qualification qualifies you to become a primary school teacher and teach students from Prep to Year 6.

-If you wish to teach in secondary schools from year 7 to Year 10, you must complete a Bachelor of Education (Secondary) qualification.
+Suppose you wish to teach in secondary schools from year 7 to Year 10.
+In that case, you must complete a Bachelor of Education (Secondary) qualification.